aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Fractions
      - The fractions of each population from jump analysis.

-   * - IC
+   * - Fit Score
-     - The information criterion (IC) for the best model fit.
+     - The score for the best model fit.

-       Note that the IC is not comparable between the MLE or LSQ methods for fitting.
+       Note that the score is not comparable between the MLE or LSQ methods for fitting.
 It is also not comparable when the number of jumps is different.
 It can only be used to compare fitting the same jump distances with a different number of mobile species.
 This can can be controlled using the ``Minimum`` and ``Maximum N`` parameters.

    * - Total signal
      - The average total signal of each trace.